jmulvany127/Comp_Networks_Project_2/Final_V4/README.txt

+Group 1
 README
 SETUP
-python , filepath, token . how token and peer lines work We wrote our program in python.
+We wrote our program in python.
 You will need to have python downloaded and installed into path for the most optimal experience.
-Anytime that you want to
-how to run locally and externally

-COMPILE
+No external python libraries are needed for this program to work.

 RUN TESTCASES
-TESTCASES
-communication between another peer
+TESTCASES:
 SEND A MESSAGE
 VIEW DATA
 ADD TO DATABASE
-SEND DATABASE
+SEND MODIFIED DATABASE
-VIEW MODIFIED ON OTHER PEER
+VIEW MODIFIED DATABASE ON OTHER PEER

 Testcase 1 instructions :
 Instructions for Windows.